aleenagnk-hash/python_homework/README.md

 # Python Homework Repository

-This repository contains all my Python exercises for the **Introduction to Programming for Biologists (UE300160)** class.
+This repository contains my Python exercises for the **Introduction to Programming for Biologists (UE300160)** class.
 ---
 ## Folder Structure